NTNU-IDI/mappe-2025-eliashaugsbakk/README.md

 ## How to run the project

 The travel diary is a TUI (Text User Interface) application.
-To run this program, you must open your favorite terminal emulator, either in an IDE or otherwise.
+To run this program, you must use your favorite terminal emulator, either in an IDE or otherwise.

 ### Run:
 To run this application.
 You can either download the latest release, which is a .jar file, from GitHub.<br>